 Most Instagram Perfect feeds are the result of heavy curating.
 This is across the channels of social media – Instagram, Facebook, and Blogs.

 Instagram Perfect touches all areas of our lives.
 It’s not just about fashion bloggers, I’m also talking about those “lifestyle” bloggers.
 This isn’t just about how people look, but how their homes look.
 You don’t see the pile of dirty dishes in the sink, but the beautiful plate of food.
-You don’t see the piles of laundry, but the perfectly styled bedroom with flowers on the nightstand.
-You don’t see how a person looks on the average day, but what they look like on their best days.
+Nor do you see the piles of laundry, but the perfectly styled bedroom with flowers on the nightstand.
+And I think we all know that rarely do you see how a person looks on the average day, but what they look like on their best days.

 So, what does this talk about Instagram Perfection have to do with creating a life you love?